 Florence has several neighborhoods you can stay in.
 Here are some of the most popular areas to find accommodations:

-📍 Location: The historic center of Florence is where the Duomo is located and it’s a lively area.
+📍 Location: The historic center of Florence is where the Duomo is located, and it’s a lively area.

-Santa Maria Novella
+Option 2: Santa Maria Novella

 📍 Location: Conveniently located near Florence’s main train station, the Santa Maria Novella area is walking distance from the historic center.

-A nearby, non-Italian restaurant I ate at several times was SIG.RISO, which serves solid Chinese food at very affordable prices.
+A nearby, non-Italian restaurant I ate at several times was SIG.RISO, which serves solid Chinese food at affordable prices.
 I went there each time I got tired of Italian food after traveling in the country for over two weeks.

 📍 Location: Oltrarno is the area across the Arno River where the Boboli Gardens is located.